MeeTP1310/CSE523-Machine-Learning-Tech_Mak/Code/readme.md

-# Code Of COIVD-19 case Prediction
+# Code of COIVD-19 case Prediction

 In this folder we have added the python codes of **Polymomial Regression** and **the ARMA and ARIMA models**.